 For the ultimate fishing kayak, you’re going to want to consider the Seak Mako Kayak.
 Not only is this kayak decked with all the essential fishing gear, but it also has a pedal powered rudder system, so perfect for those long days out on the water.

-Comparing this pedal kayak to the Hobie Mirage Passport, the NextGenn 11 is slightly lighter yet has a great weight capacity of 190kg.
-This makes it ideal for the fisho with loads of gear.
+Comparing this kayak to the Hobie Mirage Passport, the Seak Mako is slightly lighter yet has substantially more length at 3.9m.
 It’s also a lot cheaper too, so definitely worth considering if you’re after a pedal powered fishing kayak.

-With this best kayak for fishing, you’ve got plenty of room for all your fishing gear with front and rear bungee cord storage as well as a sealed compartment in front of the seat.
-Plus, you can mount additional equipment in one of the two sidetracks.
+With this best kayak for fishing, you’ve got plenty of room for all your fishing gear with rear bungee cord storage as well as a sealed compartment in front of the kayak.
 You’ve also got four built in flush mount rod holders as well as a centrally mounted adjustable rod holder.

 The Seak Mako is constructed from moulded UV resistant high density polyethylene.
 The kayak also has a comfortable raised seat with back support to improve your chances of staying dry the whole time.

-While the Hobie Mirage Passport pedal kayak is ideal for those who are very serious about wanting to enjoy fishing and recreational activities out on the water, the NextGenn 11 is probably better suited for those purely after the best fishing pedal kayak Australia has.
-While either kayak will do, and the pedal system on the Hobie is convenient, the Seak Mako is much more affordable, plus you get the extra weight allowance for all your gear.
+While the Hobie Mirage Passport pedal kayak is ideal for those who are very serious about wanting to enjoy fishing and recreational activities out on the water, the Seak Mako is probably better suited for those taking their first foray into the kayak fishing world.
+While either kayak will do, and the pedal system on the Hobie is convenient, the Seak Mako is much more affordable.

 And there you have it, our ultimate guide to the best kayaks.
 We also have a guide on the best fishing kayaks, or perhaps you’re also interested in our guide on how to choose an inflatable SUP.
 We have plenty of other guides to help you with camping, including roof racks, pop up tents, and camping fridges, and we even have the ultimate camping checklist here.